terrataylor/node-bank-assessment/README.md

      √ should add coins to the till (PATCH)
      √ should get change in coins from the till
      √ should get log of failed transactions

+These tests check basic API functionality.
+More detailed tests to check coin values and transactions should be added.